polypoly-eu/polyPod/README.md

 We prepare releases in the `release` branch.
 If no release is in motion, it reflects the state of the last release we made.

+## Security

+Please read the [SECURITY](SECURITY.md) document on how to report potential security vulnerabilities in polyPod and where to find polypoly's Vulnerability Disclosure Policy.

 [the polyPod whitepaper]: https://polypoly.coop/static/polypoly_Whitepaper_polyPod.pdf

 ## Issues